veerashayyagari/professional-ts/README.md

 Changing any files in the `src` folder will result in an incremental rebuild, and a refresh of the screen.

 By default, the app is served on http://localhost:3000.

-# Legal

-&copy; 2020 LinkedIn, All Rights Reserved

-## Licensing

-The code in this project is licensed as [BSD-2-Clause](https://opensource.org/licenses/BSD-2-Clause) license, and the written content in the ./notes folder is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)